How to Pet a Dog? Do's and Don'ts

 PRO TIP: Extending your closed fist helps you reduce any

-injuries if the dog suddenly decides to attack your
+injuries if the dog suddenly decides to attack your hand.

 Your fingers will still be protected.